Soliqua® (as a combination product containing Insulin Glargine and Lixisenatide),

 Over time, people who have diabetes and high blood sugar can develop serious or life-threatening complications, including heart disease, stroke, kidney problems, nerve damage, and eye problems.
 Using medication(s), making lifestyle changes (e.g., diet, exercise, quitting smoking), and regularly checking your blood sugar may help to manage your diabetes and improve your health.
 This therapy may also decrease your chances of having a heart attack, stroke, or other diabetes-related complications such as kidney failure, nerve damage (numb, cold legs or feet; decreased sexual ability in men and women), eye problems, including changes or loss of vision, or gum disease.
 Your doctor and other healthcare providers will talk to you about the best way to manage your diabetes.

 HOW should this medicine be used?

-Lixisenatide injection comes as a prefilled dosing pen to inject subcutaneously (under the skin).
-It is usually injected once a day, within one hour (60 minutes) before the first meal of the day.
-Use lixisenatide injection at around the same time every day.
+Insulin glargine comes as a solution (liquid) to inject subcutaneously (under the skin).
+It is injected once a day.
+You should use insulin glargine at the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use lixisenatide injection exactly as directed.
+Use insulin glargine exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

-Always look at the lixisenatide solution before you inject it.
-It should be clear, colorless, and free of particles.
-Do not use lixisenatide if it is colored, cloudy, thickened, or contains solid particles, or if the expiration date on the pen has passed.
+Always look at your insulin glargine before you inject it.
+It should be clear and colorless.
+Do not use your insulin glargine if it is colored, cloudy, or contains solid particles, or if the expiration date on the bottle has passed.